openstack-archive/gnocchi/README.rst

 designed to store metrics at a very large scale while providing access to metrics and resources information to operators and users.

-Gnocchi is part of the `OpenStack` project.
-While Gnocchi has support for OpenStack, it is fully able to work stand-alone.
+While Gnocchi is part of the `OpenStack` project, it works stand-alone by default.

 You can read the full documentation online at http://gnocchi.xyz.